Moving to a new place will involve rebuilding the network, nearly from scratch.

-Since we have 63 cables reaching the networking cabinet, we're forced to have two switches.
+Since we have 66 cables reaching the networking cabinet, we're forced to have several switches.

 - 1 Cisco Catalyst 9250 managed switch to dispatch the subnets across the floors

-- Two WRT54GS/GL are broadcasting the HSBXL SSID.
-Powered by their own power brick.
+One WRT54GS/GL are broadcasting the HSBXL SSID.
+Powered by it's own power brick.

-- Two Unifis will broadcast the HSBXL and HSBXL-PUBLIC (ground floor and garden), Powered by the ToughSwitch.
+- Four (soon five) Unifis are broadcasting the HSBXL and HSBXL-PUBLIC (ground floor and garden), Powered by the ToughSwitch.